 Aerial photography isn't as common as some of the other time-building methods, but for those that do fly for an aerial photography operation, it can be a rewarding and boring job.
 As an aerial photographer pilot, you'll likely fly low and slow over customer's properties, buildings, and landmarks.
 Some aircraft are specially modified for photography while others require the photographer to open a window or take the shot through the window.

 06Get a Job at the Airport

 If you've ever heard a pilot say that he "handed over his paycheck for Hobbs time," then you know it's one of the more popular (and slow) ways to gain flight hours.
-But working at an airport or FBO means you might get a discounted rate on flight rental and even instruction time, so it's a good way to fly for cheap.
+But working at an airport means you might get a discounted rate on flight rental and even instruction time, so it's a good way to fly for cheap.

 07Hang Out at the Airport

 Hanging out at the airport is one of the best ways to get free flight time, especially for new private pilots.
 Often, pilots and aircraft owners are just looking for someone to keep them company, and they'll offer you a ride if you happen to be hanging around during the preflight.

 Private pilots, commercial pilots, flight instructors, and even corporate pilots are known to offer the second-in-command seat to someone willing and able to fly with them.
 But you have to be in the right place at the right time, which is why being an airport employee can be beneficial.